Jach/lisp-refactoring/README.md

 initialize the repo.
 Probably no one will see this.
 Feel free to bug me in an Issue or on Discord or wherever.)

+If you're a vimscript master and want to share an improvement to something here, or send me an implementation for something not filled in yet, feel free, I'm very much not a master.

 ## ToC

 * [More Preface](#more-preface)